cujojs/rest/README.md

 .next
 - MAJOR: Drop hard when.js dependency in favor of ES6 Promise API.
 See https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md to use when.js as an ES6 Promise polyfill.
+- MAJOR: AMD modules are no longer supported. curl.js users can use the cjsm11 loader, see https://github.com/cujojs/curl#api-at-a-glance
 - Moved path token param replacement from the clients into the `rest/interceptor/params` interceptor, which is also deprecated.
 The behavior will no longer be applied automatically in the client.
 Using the `rest/interceptor/template` interceptor is far more powerful and preferred.
 - Fixed an issue preventing uri template exploded values from expanding correctly.
 - Update tested environments: